English

 Pair programming

 Pair programming means that two people write code together on a computer.
-It's a highly collaborative way of working that involves a great deal of communication.
-When a pair of developers work together on a task, they don't just write code: they also plan and discuss their work.
-They clarify their ideas along the way, discuss approaches and come up with better solutions.
+It's a highly collaborative way of working that involves much communication.
+When a pair of developers work together on a task, they don't just write code; they also plan and discuss their work.
+They clarify their ideas, discuss approaches and develop better solutions.

 Mob programming

-Mob programming is an approach to software development in which the whole team works on the same thing, at the same time, in the same space and on the same computer.
-This approach extends the concept of pair programming to the whole team, who collaborate continuously on a single computer to deliver a single piece of work at a time.
+Mob programming is an approach to software development in which the whole team works on the same thing simultaneously, in the same space and on the same computer.
+This approach extends the concept of pair programming for the entire team, who collaborate continuously on a single computer to simultaneously deliver a single piece of work.

 Psychological safety

-Organizational behavior specialist Amy Edmondson of Harvard University was the first to introduce the concept of psychological safety, which she defined as "the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes, and the team is safe for interpersonal risk taking.".
+Organizational behaviour specialist Amy Edmondson of Harvard University was the first to introduce the concept of psychological safety, which she defined as "the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes, and the team is safe for interpersonal risk-taking.".
 Google researchers identified that, of the five key dynamics of effective teams, psychological safety was by far the most important.
-They found that team members with greater psychological safety were more likely to harness the power of their teammates' diverse ideas, and were rated twice as effective by managers.
+They found that team members with greater psychological safety were more likely to harness the power of their teammates' diverse ideas and were rated twice as effective by managers.

 Why pair or mob programming?

-1. I have a merge request pending and I need to follow up with my colleagues for approvals.
+1. I have a merge request pending, and I need to follow up with my colleagues for approval.

 2. I don't like receiving comments on finished work for details.